Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 • Research intensity (research income per full-time faculty member) averages $419,000 at McMaster.

-• Recognized as one of Canada’s Best Diversity Employers in 2019, 2020, 2021 and 2022.
+• Recognized as one of Canada’s Best Diversity Employers for the past six years in a row.

-• The university employs more than 14,800 people.
+• The university employs more than 17,000 people in 11 employee groups.

 McMaster Fast Facts